alexandrainst/openapitools-generator-action/README.md

 The URL to load the OpenAPI document from.
 If set, `openapi-file` will be ignored.

+### `output-folder`

+If set, the OpenAPI generator will output the generated server/client library to this folder.

 ### `docker-repository`

 The Docker repository uses as source for  `docker-image`.
 Defaults to `docker.io`.